 Admission requirements

-How AP credits are handled
+How AP/IB credits are handled

 DEGREES AND PROGRAMS

-Bachelor of Arts and Bachelor of Science programs include: art, biology, business, chemistry, climate change studies, climate science, ecological restoration, English, fisheries and wildlife ecology, forestry, gender and women’s studies, geology, graphic design, history, humanities, mathematical sciences, Native American studies, natural resources, outdoor education, psychology, sociology and social justice, sustainable community development, teacher education, water science, and writing.
+Bachelor of Arts and Bachelor of Science programs include art, biology, business, chemistry, climate change studies, climate science, ecological restoration, English, fisheries and wildlife ecology, forestry, gender and women’s studies, geology, graphic design, history, humanities, mathematical sciences, Native American studies, natural resources, outdoor education, psychology, sociology, and social justice, sustainable community development, teacher education, water science, and writing.
 Pre-professional studies in law, health care, veterinary medicine, and ministry.
-Dual degree engineering program offered in conjunction with Washington University in St. Louis, and Michigan Technological University in Houghton, Michigan.
+Dual degree engineering program offered in conjunction with Washington University in St. Louis and Michigan Technological University in Houghton, Michigan.

 FINANCIAL AID

-Percentage of freshmen receiving financial aid: 100%
+Percentage of first-year students receiving financial aid: 100%

-Percentage of all full-time undergraduates receiving financial aid: 100%
+Rate of all full-time undergraduates receiving financial aid: 100%

-For institution-specific scholarships, contact: Office of Admissions at 800.753.1840 or admissions@northland.edu
+For institution-specific scholarships, contact: the Office of Admissions at 800.753.1840 or admissions@northland.edu

 FAFSA Code: 003875